Anthropology (ATH)

 ATH 340.
 Internship.
 (0-20)

-Explores anthropological and ethnographic frameworks to the study of global media flows across boundaries, borders, and time.
-Examines the ways in which mediated performances, texts, and images are instrumental in building and negotiating communities, cultures, and identities.
+Examines anthropological and ethnographic frameworks to the study of global media flows across boundaries, borders, and time.
+Introduces ethnographic methods for studying and analyzing mediated performances, texts, and images, and explores how these cultural forms are instrumental in building and negotiating communities, cultures, and identities.
 IIIB.
-PA-4C.
+PA-4C, SI-03, SI-04.
+CAS-C.

 ATH 348.
 Introduction to Medical Anthropology.
 (3)